LennartFr/global-financing-blockchain/README.md

 1. docs directory.
 Contains the docs screen capture images

-## 2. Use the VS Code extension to set up a smart contract on a basic Fabric network
+## 2. Use the VS Code extension to install a smart contract on a basic Fabric network

 Open Visual Studio code and open the `contract` folder by selecting File/Open from the VSCode action bar.